quocvietht03/doyle/readme.txt

 5. Navigate to Appearance > Theme Options in your admin panel and customize to taste.

 == Changelog ==
+= 1.1.1 =
+* Released:
+	- Add taxonomy for postype team.
+	- Add taxonomy for postype testimonial.
+	- And small issues ...

 = 1.1 =
 * Released: October 2, 2017